natenka/pyneng-book-en/docs/source/book/01_intro/pip.rst

 pip or pip3
 ^^^^^^^^^^^^

 Depending on how Python is installed and configured in system it may be necessary to use pip3 instead of pip.
 To check which option is used, you should execute command ``pip --version``.

-A variant where pip corresponds to Python 2.7:
+A version where pip corresponds to Python 2.7:

 ::

     $ pip --version
     pip 9.0.1 from /usr/local/lib/python2.7/dist-packages (python 2.7)

-A variant where pip3 corresponds to 3.7:
+A version where pip3 corresponds to 3.7:

 ::